PunkiePal/HeadWater-AI-Digital-Products/README.md

 2. **The Formatting Consistency Audit:** Ensure all dates, numbers, and names follow one uniform layout throughout the entire document (for example, every single date must use `YYYY-MM-DD`).
 Mixed formatting breaks standard ingestion paths.
 3. **The Column Label Check:** Verify that your column names contain no spaces, special symbols, or punctuation marks.
 Use simple, direct names (like `customer_first_name` instead of `Customer's First Name!`).

 If your current databases fail any of these three basic checkpoints, your system is not structurally ready to receive an upstream AI system without risking a processing halt.
-The full HeadWater playbook provides the direct blueprints to systematically clean and resolve these alignment friction points.
+The full HeadWater Kit provides the direct blueprints to systematically clean and resolve these alignment friction points.

 ## Understanding the Structural Problem Behind AI Data Ingestion